-First-year learning communities (FYLCs) were established at the University of California, Riverside in the fall of 2002, with 200 students in the College of Humanities, Arts, and Social Sciences (CHASS).
-FYLC's have grown to include freshmen in the College of Natural and Agricultural Science (CNAS) and Bourns College of Engineering (BCoE) and, most recently, for pre-business (PRBS) students headed to the School of Business Administration (SoBA).
-Although the specific design of these programs varies by college, learning communities create clusters of students who take the same set of courses together in their freshmen year.
+First year learning communities (FYLCs) were established at the University of California, Riverside in the fall of 2002, with 200 students in the College of Humanities, Arts, and Social Sciences (CHASS).
+FYLC's have grown to include freshmen in the College of Natural and Agricultural Science (CNAS) and Bourns College of Engineering (BCoE) and, most recently, pre-business (PRBS) students headed to the School of Business Administration (SoBA).
+Although the specific design of these programs varies by college, learning communities create groups of students who take the same set of courses together in their freshmen year as well as participate in other activities, both academic and social.
 The purpose is to promote a sense of community, facilitate academic engagement and increase retention rates.

 Over the period from 2008 to 2016, participation in FYLCs has increased.
-By the fall 2016, a total of 4,265 freshmen were enrolled in a first-year learning community accounting for 79% of all incoming freshmen, including more than 90% of students in BCoE and CHASS, while over half of CNAS (53%)
+By the fall 2016, a total of 4,265 freshmen were enrolled in a first-year learning community accounting for 79% of all incoming freshmen, including more than 90% of students in BCoE and CHASS, and over half of CNAS (53%)1 students.